Chase-William/.Docs/.docs/DotDocs/Core/Loader/Exceptions/MissingProjectFileException.md

   ட Object
 ```

+### Implemented Interfaces:

-An exception that is used when the root or a .csproj file referenced by another project cannot be found.
+- ISerializableAn exception that is used when the root or a .csproj file referenced by another project cannot be found.

-## *public* Properties
+## *public* Properties:

 ### Data <code><span title="Represents a nongeneric collection of key/value pairs.">IDictionary</span></code> *static* *virtual* *readonly*